Domain lookup by TLD

 TLDs split into two families. gTLDs (generic) such as .com, .net, .org, .io, .ai, .dev are governed centrally by ICANN; every gTLD must serve both RDAP and WHOIS, so lookup rules are consistent. ccTLDs (country code) such as .tw, .jp, .uk, .de, .cn, .hk are managed by national NICs and rules vary — most major ccTLDs serve RDAP but a few only serve legacy WHOIS.
 This site picks the right protocol automatically; you only enter the domain.

-.com / .net / .org lookup
+How do you look up a .com / .net / .org domain?

 .jp (JPRS) supports RDAP and categories like .jp, .co.jp, .or.jp. .uk (Nominet) supports RDAP with common .co.uk / .org.uk variants. .de (DENIC) is Europe's largest ccTLD with stricter access — some fields require a web form. .cn (CNNIC) only publishes verified registrant data. .hk (HKIRC) supports RDAP and accepts English/Chinese registrations.
 Privacy and disclosure policies differ by country, so review each ccTLD's rules before relying on the data.